 The Light Yoga Space has an ever expanding and flowing amazing team of dedicated Sivananda yoga teachers.

-Janice has now been studying Sivananda classical hatha yoga for over 20 years and has been teaching for 15.
-She took the Sivananda yoga teachers training course in the Canadian ashram in 2002 and an advanced yoga teacher training course in Vrindavan India in 2009.
-Between 2002 and 2009 she dedicated many years of time and service to the Sivananda organisation steeping herself in the practices of Karma, Hatha and Bhakti yoga, and fully embracing the yogic lifestyle.
-She continued to develop her teaching skills with hours of further training and practice with the Sivananda organisation.
+I took the teachers training course in the Canadian ashram in 2002 and the advanced training in Vrindavan India in 2009.
+Between then I dedicated most of my time to service with the Sivananda school steeping myself in the practices of Karma, Hatha and Bhakti yoga, and fully embracing the yogic lifestyle.
+I continued to develop my teaching skills with hours of further training and practice

-Janice also has a background in Fine Art with a BA in Printmaking and Photo-media from Central St Martins College of Art & Design and an MA in Fine Art Printmaking from the Royal College of Art.
+My background is also in Fine Art I have a BA in Printmaking and Photo-media from Central St Martins College of Art & Design and an MA in Fine Art Printmaking from the Royal College of Art.
 I channel my creative, visual and aesthetic skills into being, living, and thinking creatively and into making the studio and all visual output that represents the Light Yoga Space school, as beautiful as possible on the outside to reflect it’s inner beauty

 Physical activities have always been a big part of Peter's life.
 As a child and teenager he practiced gymnastics and swimming in his native Denmark before he took up ballet and contemporary dance.
 He moved to the UK in 1999 to study at the Rambert School of Ballet and Contemporary Dance in London.
 During his dance studies he discovered the practice of Yoga which became a very helpful tool to release physical and mental tensions, along with aching muscles, in this period of intensive physical training.
 With the passing of years the practice of Yoga became an increasingly important part of his life and began to influence his lifestyle.